Arayanmemon/OOP_Lab_tasks/README.md

-# 21SW BATCH 2nd SEMESTER OOP LAB TASKS
+# 2nd SEMESTER OOP LAB TASKS
-### This repo contains all the OOP lab tasks code use that I have done.Use them only to take help in understanding OOP concepts.
+### This repo contains all the OOP lab tasks code use that I have done.
+Use them only to take help in understanding OOP concepts.